How to use Reverse Osmosis for Maple Syrup

-Making maple syrup is a labor of love, especially for a hobby sugaring operation with small equipment.
 Reverse osmosis is a process that can speed up syrup production by removing a significant amount of water from the sap before you put it in your evaporator.
-This article goes over how to use reverse osmosis in a sugaring operation using a few different methods.

 What is Reverse Osmosis?

 Reverse Osmosis is a process typically used in water purification.
 According to Leader Evaporator, it is a process through which “a semi-permeable membrane is used to separate water from salt, sugar, minerals, and other impurities.”
-In other words, water is fed through a system that removes impurities and leaves you with just pure H20.
+In other words, water is fed through a system that removes impurities and leaves you with pure H20.

-When we’re making maple syrup, reverse osmosis also leaves you with pure water, but what it removes is actually what we want to keep – highly concentrated sap.
+When we’re making maple syrup, reverse osmosis also leaves you with pure water, but what it removes is what we want to keep – highly concentrated sap.

-What are the Benefits of Reverse Osmosis in Sugaring?
+Benefits of Reverse Osmosis in Sugaring

 The whole point of boiling sap is to evaporate water and be left with a thick, sugary maple syrup.
 Maple syrup producers use an evaporator to boil the sap into syrup, and doing so can take quite a long time (read more about how to boil here).
-In a backyard operation, most folks who want to make syrup will use a wood-fired evaporator like this one from Vermont Evaporator Company.
-It works quite well, but we have found that we go through a ton of wood processing maple syrup every year.

 Reverse Osmosis separates your sap into